BioSehnsucht/mqtt-usb-scale/README.md

 1) Clone repo to `/opt/mqtt-usb-scale`
 2) Connect a compatible USB Scale to your device
 3) Copy `/opt/mqtt-usb-scale/mqtt-usb-scale.conf.template` to `/opt/mqtt-usb-scale/mqtt-usb-scale.conf` and edit the values appropriately
-4) Run `/opt/mqtt-usb-scale/install.sh` to install systemd unit file
+4) Run `/opt/mqtt-usb-scale/install.sh` to install systemd unit file and start the service